mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

   see more detail to macro define in elf.h
   ```

-Thus, the 64-bit binary format should be like:
+Thus, the 64-bit binary format should be like :

 ```txt
  st_name    st_info  st_other  st_shndx       st_value                  st_size